mitranim/prax/readme.md

 ## Props

 Just like React, Prax conflates attributes and properties, calling everything "props".
 Here are the rules.

-The term "nil" stands for both `null` and `undefined`.
+* The term `nil` stands for both `null` and `undefined`.
 * Props as a whole are `nil | {}`.
 * Any prop with a `nil` value is either unset or skipped, as appropriate.
 * [`class`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) and [`className`](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) are both supported, as `nil | string`.